 qemu-arm64) is very limited and not recommended.

-ffx product-bundle list to see the full set of available products
+ffx --machine product list --version <SDK_VERSION> to see the full list of

 --net flag specifies the networking mode for the emulator.